 Membership

 When we met in Camden for the 2015 AGM I had to say that membership was well down on the previous year, mainly because the Membership Secretary was no longer in a position to maintain the membership database.
 At that date membership was at 292.
-I am delighted to say that and I think mainly because of our improved communication system it now stands at 452.
+I am delighted to say that, and I think mainly because of our improved communication system, it now stands at 452.

 The spread of membership is similar to previous years but we are still under-represented in Wales, Scotland and Northern Ireland.